LDN – Low Dose Naltrexone

 Low dose Naltrexone (LDN) has been a godsend for many Hashimoto’s Thyroiditis patients in improving the overreactive immune system.
+It also helps lower inflammation whether one has Hashi’s or not.

 What is the “Naltrexone” part of LDN?